 agencies listed below for updated information.

-Get information on how to prepare for winter storms and what to do during a storm, visit our Winter Storms Information
+For information on how to prepare for winter storms and what to do during a storm, visit our Winter Storms Information page.

-- Open City facilities are available to the public in cold weather situations.
-The following sites are available (during regular operating hours) to anyone who needs a place to keep warm and escape the exceptionally cold temperatures:
+City facilities are open to the public in cold weather situations during regular operating hours, to keep warm and escape the exceptionally cold temperatures:

 Overnight Emergency Shelters